-I used about 1 tablespoon of Borax, poured around 3-4 tablespoons Dawn soap in there, filled the rest of the bottle with 3-4 cups of water and let it dissolve in the spray bottle.
+I used about 1 tablespoon of Borax, poured around 3-4 tablespoons Dawn dishwashing liquid soap in there.
+Then I filled the rest of the bottle with 3-4 cups of lukewarm water and let it dissolve in the spray bottle.

 There is no “exact” recipe for this.
-You can adjust the Borax and Dawn according to the size of your bottle.
+Adjust the Borax and Dawn dish soap according to the size of your bottle.
 The mixture will work well regardless of whether you use the perfect amounts of not.
 I recommend having at least a cup of Borax on hand, just in case your outdoor space has a lot of build-up.

 I sprayed it all over my cushions and after it soaked in I got my trusty AutoRight out and got to work!

-The AutoRight comes with lots of different tools, so I used both the fabric steamer, as well as the scrubbing brush and crevice tool for the chairs.
-The fabric steamer got rid of all the bacteria, the scrubbing tool took care of the stains, and the crevice tool helped clean between the woven parts of the chair (and knocked off tons of creepy crawlies living on the inside of the chair!
+The AutoRight comes with lots of different tools, so I used both the fabric steamer, as well as the scrub brush and crevice tool for the chairs.
+The fabric steamer got rid of all the bacteria and the scrubbing tool took care of the stains.
+The crevice tool helped clean between the woven parts of the chair (and knocked off tons of creepy crawlies living on the inside of the chair!
 EW!).

 The next day….

 Two very clean and good looking chairs!
 Are they perfect?
 No. There are still small stains that wouldn’t come completely out, but for the most part, they look great.
-The mold and green spots are gone, the water marks are gone, and they are brighter and cleaner looking!
+The mildew and green spots are gone, the excess water marks are gone, and they are brighter and cleaner looking without any discoloration!

-The AutoRight works on ALL sorts of things, especially great for cars, but it really helps ensure that you’re cleaning to your fullest capability and leaves no chemicals or residue behind!
-Grab an AutoRight Steam Cleaner and get to cleaning before winter sets in
+The AutoRight steam cleaner works on ALL sorts of things, especially great for cars.
+It really helps ensure that you’re cleaning to your fullest capability and leaves no chemicals or residue behind!
+Grab a steam cleaner and get to cleaning to enjoy that patio furniture!